Documentary Photography Program

 About the Program

-Beginning January 2026, the Foundation is launching a 6-month pilot program to train and mentor photodocumentary practitioners, filling a gap in the availability of training opportunities for photographers in Canada.
 Designed by Chris Donovan, an experienced photojournalist and educator, this program will help develop a new generation of visual storytellers in Canada who are unhindered by student loan debt, and focused on using their craft to shape the ways in which Canadians see themselves for decades to come.

-Follow us on Instagram: @globephotoacademy
+Follow us on Instagram and LinkedIn:

 About Chris Donovan